davidruvolo51/shinyAppTutorials/README.md

 ## Contributing to this project

 I plan on writting an example every now and then.
 Comments and suggestions are always welcome, as well as if you would like to add your own tutorial.
-Get in touch with me by opening a new message.
+Get in touch with me by opening a new message and checkout the [Contributing Guidelines](https://github.com/davidruvolo51/shinyAppTutorials/blob/master/CONTRIBUTING.md).